1. General Terms

 One of the areas we would like to focus on is giving people with very little or no experience in the great outdoors the ability to join us and have a go.
 Our courses are not limited by your previous experience.
 Broadening your horizons is an essential part of wildlife film making and it is our aim to increase your ability and confidence during every one of our courses.

 Equally, this is not to say that our courses are only for beginners, or that they are merely ‘taster’ courses.
-Our courses cater to students of any ability and experience, from a first time amateur operator to those who already have decades of experience in TV or film.
+Our courses have catered to students of any ability and experience, from a first time amateur operator to those who already have decades of experience work in the TV or film industry.

 You will however need to be of a reasonable standard of fitness to attend one of our courses.
 We are not asking you to be super fit (and we will not be asking you to do anything you are not capable of doing) but there may be a large element of walking and carrying equipment in a backpack during your course and you need to be able and prepared to do this.